Duque-Correa-Lab/Goulding-et-al.-Hatching_Paper_Scripts/README.md

 Authors: David Goulding Charlotte Tolley, Tapoka T. Mkandawire, Stephen R. Doyle, Emily Hart, Paul M. Airs, Richard K. Grencis, Matthew Berriman, and María A. Duque-Correa

-The code for the analysis is available here:
+The code for the analysis was written by Stephen R. Doyle and Paul M. Airs, and is available here: [code](../03_code/trichuris_muris_genomics.hatching.md)

 Any reuse of data or code is encouraged with due acknowledgement, either via citation of the published manuscript (when available) and/or GitHub repository.
 Comments, suggestions, and discussion are welcome.